cniblock/Cliffhanger/README.md

 ![Screenshot of banner](images/banner.jpg)

-CliffHanger is a text-based Python terminal game.
-The program runs in Code Institutes mock terminal on Heroku.

-CliffHanger is a new take on the popular Hangman game.
+CliffHanger is a text-based Python terminal game that runs in Code Institute's mock terminal on Heroku.
+It offers a fresh twist on the classic Hangman game.

-The player's aim is to guess a word with only the amount of letters in that word being known to them.

-The players incorrect guesses move the Cliffhanger stick-man closer to the edge of a cliff, with the Stickman taking an unlucky tumble if the player uses up all their attempts at guessing the word.
+In CliffHanger, the player's goal is to guess a hidden word, knowing only the number of letters it contains.
+Each incorrect guess moves the CliffHanger stick-man closer to the edge of a cliff.
+If the player uses up all their attempts, the stick-man takes an unfortunate tumble off the cliff.

-There is a vast library of words the program has access to, which gives the player a real challenge in solving.
-Over 170 words!!!
+With a vast library of over 170 words, CliffHanger provides a challenging and engaging experience for players.

 [View the live version of the game here.
 Enjoy!](https://cliff-hanger-69cb06fcdcfe.herokuapp.com/)